About The Grotto Falls

 That said, the road also continues to the left of the fork (the right fork went to the Boy Scout Camp) down another switchback before terminating at the end of the road at the Circle X Ranch Campground.

-Down here, there’s additional parking as I’d imagine overnight camping use was prohibited due to the COVID-19 pandemic during our visit.
+Down here, there’s additional parking as I’d imagine overnight camping use was prohibited due to Woolsey Fire damage as well as the COVID-19 pandemic (at least that was the case during our visits).

 The Grotto Trailhead starts right at the Circle X Ranch Campground, which itself is about a quarter-mile from the Circle X Ranch Ranger Station (so there’s a half-mile total hiking distance depending on which lot you parked at).